This post may contain affiliate links. For more information, read my disclosure policy.

 I LOVE a pull-apart cake for a party!
 Cupcakes are easy to serve – everyone can just grab one, and there’s no hassle with slicing a big cake.
 Even though it’s not a cake, you can still decorate it like it is – in this case, the cupcakes are frosted and arranged so they look like the American flag.

 We are keeping things simple with this recipe!
 No complicated from-scratch cupcake recipe.
-We’re using a cake mix to make soft and tender cupcakes.
+We’re using a cake mix to make soft and tender cupcakes and store bought frosting for ease.
+But you can use my vanilla cupcake recipe and vanilla buttercream if you want to make it from scratch.

 - White cake mix – I always use 15-ounce boxes, so double-check the size.